 Independent Study, Fieldwork, and Research in H&S

 Students in H&S can undertake independent work to pursue an academic topic in greater depth than the coverage of the topic in a class, or else to pursue original research either in the field, in archives, or in the laboratory.
-These Independent Study or Fieldwork and Research opportunities are offered for credit through specific H&S departments and programs (consult the course catalog for details).
+These independent study, fieldwork, and research opportunities are offered for credit through specific H&S departments and programs (consult the course catalog for details).

-Fieldwork and Research is a for-credit course option in which students design and execute an academic research project that takes them to archives for primary sources, into the field, or into the laboratory.
+Fieldwork and research is a for-credit course option in which students design and execute an academic research project that takes them to archives for primary sources, into the field, or into the laboratory.
 Students are expected to conduct this research independently, with guidance from a faculty sponsor.
-Typically, Fieldwork and Research independent courses require students to produce a substantial paper or report on the outcomes of the research.
+Typically, fieldwork and research courses require students to produce a substantial paper or report on the outcomes of the research.

-Independent Study and Fieldwork and Research course options require approval in advance.
+Independent study, fieldwork, and research course options require approval in advance.
 Students must submit a design statement and application form (available in Word format) for approval before the semester in which the courses will be undertaken.
 For fall/spring semester enrollment, a grace period is extended to students: applications can be submitted at the start of the semester but no later than the published deadline of the semester in which the work will be carried out.
 Because the approval process requires input and signatures from the faculty sponsor, the student’s advisor, the chair of the faculty sponsor’s department, and the assistant dean, students are advised to begin the application process well in advance.
-In addition, students enrolled in degree programs in other Schools at IC must get the signature of their Dean prior to submitting the application to the Associate Dean of H&S. Late applications will not be accepted.
+In addition, students enrolled in degree programs in other Schools at IC must get the signature of their Dean prior to submitting the application to the Professional Development Coordinator in H&S. Late applications will not be accepted.

-Students may also enroll in for-credit independent study or fieldwork/research options during winter and summer sessions.
-For these opportunities, students must also submit a design statement and application to the Associate Dean of H&S no later than the published deadline for H&S. For winter/summer session enrollment, no grace period is extended; students must submit applications to the H&S Dean’s office by the Add/Drop deadline determined by the Office of Extended Studies (607-274-3143).
+Students may also enroll in for-credit independent study, fieldwork, or research options during winter and summer sessions.
+For these opportunities, students must also submit a design statement and application to the Professional Development Coordinator in H&S no later than the published deadline for H&S. For winter/summer session enrollment, no grace period is extended; students must submit applications to the H&S Dean’s office by the Add/Drop deadline determined by the Office of Extended Studies (607-274-3143).

 For more information, contact the H&S Dean’s Office (607-274-3102).